 If you plan to get married by civil ceremony and a different Registrar will be solemnising the marriage, you must also contact the Registrar's Office for the district you intend getting married in.

-Since 5 November 2007, a couple getting married are required to to give notification in person of their intention to marry to a Registrar at least 3 months before the intended date of the marriage.
+A couple getting married are required to to give notification in person of their intention to marry to a Registrar at least 3 months before the intended date of the marriage.
 The requirement to give a 3-month notice does not apply to civil partners whose civil partnership was registered in Ireland – see 'Civil partners' below.

 The notification can be given to any Registrar.
 When you make the appointment with the Registrar you will be informed what information and documents you need to bring with you.
 Generally, you and your intended spouse will be required to bring the following: